duneroadrunner/scpptool/README.md

 After the function declaration (and before the body of the function), we added the annotation `MSE_ATTR_FUNC_STR("mse::lifetime_notes{ labels(42, 99); encompasses(42, 99) }")`. `mse::lifetime_notes{}` is used as a sometimes more compact way of expressing multiple annotations separated by semicolons, and without the `mse::lifetime_` prefix on each one.
 So for example, in place of this annotation we could have instead wrote `MSE_ATTR_FUNC_STR("mse::lifetime_labels(42, 99)") MSE_ATTR_FUNC_STR("mse::lifetime_encompasses(42, 99)")`, which is equivalent (and might even be preferred in cases where you want to put each annotation on its own line).

 Ok, so the `labels(42, 99)` annotation is just the declaration of the lifetime labels, akin to declaring variables before use.
 Though here we place the declarations below the place where they are used.
-But that's just an asthetic choice on our part.
+But that's just an aesthetic choice on our part.
 You can place them before the function declaration if you prefer.
 (Note that at the time of writing the tool actually allows you to use lifetime labels without declaring them separately, but is expected to be more strict in the future.)

 `encompasses(42, 99)` declares a constraint on the two lifespans.
 Namely that the `99` lifespan must be contained within the duration of the `42` lifespan.
 Or, essentially, that the object associated with the `42` lifespan must outlive the object associated with the `99` lifespan.